 If you said “Yes!” or agreed to more than 5 items, you are most likely NOT selfish in sleep training your baby.

-Note: This is meant to be a light-hearted look at this topic and in no way has been sanctioned by a licensed psychologist.
-Only you know if you’re being selfish or not in sleep training your baby.
+Note: This is meant to be a light-hearted look at this topic and in no way has been sanctioned by a licensed psychologist. 😀 Only you know if you’re being selfish or not in sleep training your baby.
 Only you know your most inner thoughts and feelings on the matter.
-And, sometimes, you may only think you’re being selfish, because being a mom is a guilt-provoking job.
-That’s what we do: worry and doubt.
+And, sometimes, you may only think you’re being selfish, because being a parent is a guilt-provoking job.
+That’s what we do: worry! 😀

 So, do you feel selfish in sleep training?